OAS Payments 2023 – Understanding How Old Age Security Works

 OAS payments through the latter half of the year will be clawed back based on your income in the previous year.

-The reasoning for clawing back payments made in the second half of the year is because your most recent tax filing is usually done at this point.
+The reason for clawing back payments made in the second half of the year is that your most recent tax filing is usually done at this point.

 Now, this is a little tricky.
 So, pay attention.